pankajtandon/technoChord/_posts/2018-09-01-stripe-integration.md

 published: true
 ---

-Integrate Stripe easily into your Spring Boot apps
+[Stripe](https://stripe.com) is the popular Payment Gateway that allows websites' customers to pay ecommerce site owners.

-Stripe is the popular Payment Gateway that allows websites' customers to pay you, the website owner.
-It deals with the complicated stuff like Credit Card data, security and PII and offers an API that will allow you to deal with the easy stuff.
+It deals with the complicated stuff like _Credit Card data, security and PII_ and offers an API that will allow you, the website owner/developer to deal with the easy stuff.

-This `easy stuff` falls in four categories:
+This _easy stuff_ falls in four categories:

 1. Stuff you do one time during Stripe account setup:
    - Setting up the Project (aka Product).
 Typically this is one  per website.